 - Vue: Supports scoped CSS within

-tag, ensuring styles don’t leak to other components. - React: Requires external solutions like CSS modules, styled-components, or inline styles.
+.vuefiles using the<style scoped>tag, ensuring styles don’t leak to other components. - React: Requires external solutions like CSS modules, styled-components, or inline styles.
 No built-in scoped styling mechanism.

 - Vue: Supports scoped CSS within